 TONER (for oily skin/breakouts)

-- Mix one part apple cider vinegar and two parts water.
+- Mix one part apple cider vinegar and three parts water.
 Apply to face with a cotton ball.
 The water to ACV ratio is CRUCIAL.
 Once upon a time I attempted to use ACV alone.
 Once upon a time I also had a burned face that lasted a full 24 hours.
 Ouch.

 - For spot treatment on blemishes, try a drop of melaleuca oil.
 Melaleuca (also known as tea tree oil) is known to be anti-inflammatory and anti-microbial.
 It can also be used to help prevent or reduce acne scars!